awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `NotificationMetadata`  <a name="cfn-autoscaling-autoscalinggroup-lifecyclehookspecification-notificationmetadata"></a>
-Additional information to include when Auto Scaling sends a message to the notification target\.
+Additional information to include when Amazon EC2 Auto Scaling sends a message to the notification target\.
 For constraints, see [ PutLifecycleHook](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_PutLifecycleHook.html) in the *Amazon EC2 Auto Scaling API Reference*\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `NotificationTargetARN`  <a name="cfn-autoscaling-autoscalinggroup-lifecyclehookspecification-notificationtargetarn"></a>
-The Amazon Resource Name \(ARN\) of the target that Auto Scaling sends notifications to when an instance is in the transition state for the lifecycle hook\.
+The Amazon Resource Name \(ARN\) of the target that Amazon EC2 Auto Scaling sends notifications to when an instance is in the transition state for the lifecycle hook\.
 The notification target can be either an Amazon SQS queue or an Amazon SNS topic\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)